-The only proven way to slow COPD is to quit smoking.
-Quitting smoking is the only thing you can do to slow the progression of COPD, but STIOLTO RESPIMAT can still help you breathe better.
-Once-daily STIOLTO has been shown to help heavy smokers (those who smoked a pack a day for 10 years) breathe better.
-Ask your doctor if STIOLTO is right for you.
+Quitting smoking is one of the most important things you can do to slow the progression of COPD.
+STIOLTO RESPIMAT can help you breathe easier, even if you have smoked.
+STIOLTO is proven to help people who smoked a pack a day for 10 years breathe better.

 Many things can cause COPD symptoms to suddenly worsen.
 Triggers include:

 - Extreme hot or cold weather

 COPD is a disease that can get worse over time, which means that symptoms can turn into something called a flare-up or exacerbation.
 It’s important to know what can cause a flare-up and what you can do to help guard against them.
 STIOLTO RESPIMAT contains tiotropium, which has been shown to help significantly reduce the risk of flare-ups.

 Most flare-ups are caused by a lung infection like the common cold, so germs are a threat.
 Other causes, called triggers, can irritate your lungs and cause flare-ups.
 Here are some of the most common triggers that should be avoided.